 31. Judgement and cognisance are the determining factors that contribute to that understanding.

-32. Nothing more can be expounded from that concise analysis.
+32. Nothing more can be expounded with introspection, from that concise analysis or presupposition.

-33. The peculiar uniquity of that supposition is the establishment of a method of logic.
+33. The peculiar uniquity of that supposition is the establishment of a method of logic that is not at all hypothetical in its origin.

-35. We cannot recognise it, if we are incapable of deciphering its real meaning.
+35. We cannot recognise it, if we are incapable of deciphering its real meaning in actuality.

-36. Therefore, it is worthless and relegated to a mere perception.
+36. Therefore, it is worthless and relegated to a mere perception that is undefined in nature and the schematic variables of logic.

 37. Whilst it is feasible that the mind can be thoughtless and function on instinct, it becomes an unproductive vacuity.